kevcraig/LED-Metro-Sign/README.md

 4. Create your own WMATA_API_KEY.txt file in the LED-Metro-Sign directory.
 Request a WMATA <b>developer</b> key here https://developer.wmata.com/
     - touch WMATA_API_KEY.txt # create file
-    - cat > <YOUR KEY HERE> # take note to not enter any excess spaces or lines
+    - cat > WMATA_API_KEY.txt # paste your key and take note to not enter any excess spaces or lines

 5. Update the board_station variable in line 11 of the Prod_Prediction_Ticker.py file to match your desired station

-6. Run both python programs from the LED-Metro-Sign directory and quit ssh connection
+6. Run both python programs from the LED-Metro-Sign directory.
+Sign will still run even if you quit SSH connection
     - sudo nohup python3 Prod_Prediction_Ticker.py & sudo nohup python3 Prod_Display_Image.py

 6.1 Kill all processes on the raspberrypi if you want to troubleshoot something